 Finnish-Swedish mezzo-soprano Erica Back has been praised for her ‘round, beautifully shining and effortlessly ringing voice’ (Helsingin Sanomat) and is quickly becoming one of the most sought-after singers of her generation in her native Finland.

-Recent operatic highlights from the 2017/18 season include the world premiere of Olli Kortekangas’ opera Veljeni vartija (Serafina Suomi) for Tampere Opera, a production of Händel’s Alcina (Ruggiero) for Vaasa Baroque and Mozart’s Così fan tutte (Dorabella) at the Finnish National Opera (FNO).
-The season will be crowned with Gounod’s Faust (Siebel) at Savonlinna Opera Festival.
+Recent operatic highlights from the 2017/18 season included the world premiere of Olli Kortekangas’ opera Veljeni vartija (Serafina Suomi) for Tampere Opera, a production of Händel’s Alcina (Ruggiero) for Vaasa Baroque and Mozart’s Così fan tutte (Dorabella) at the Finnish National Opera (FNO).
+The season was crowned with Gounod’s Faust (Siebel) at Savonlinna Opera Festival.
+In January 2019 Erica joined the opera studio at Oldenburgisches Staatstheater in Oldenburg, Germany.
+During spring 2019 she will do roles such as Annio (La clemenza di Tito), Cupid (Orpheus in der Unterwelt), Alisa (Lucia di Lammermoor) and Jade Boucher (Dead Man Walking).
 In 2016 she made her debut at the FNO as the Second Lady in Mozart’s the Magic Flute.
 This was followed by two further appearances at the FNO in 2016, as Cherubino in Mozart’s the Marriage of Figaro and Prince Orlofsky in Strauss’s Die Fledermaus.
 In the summer seasons 2015 and 2016 Erica appeared at the theatre Confidencen in Stockholm as Dorabella in Così fan tutte.

-She has worked with conductors such as Michael Güttler, Louis Langrée, Santtu-Matias Rouvali, Alfred Eschwé, Kristiina Poska, Ainars Rubikis, Aapo Häkkinen, Arnold Östman, Christoph Altstaedt, Tomas Djupsjöbacka and Klaus Mäkelä.
+She has worked with conductors such as Phillip Auguin, Michael Güttler, Louis Langrée, Santtu-Matias Rouvali, Alfred Eschwé, Kristiina Poska, Ainars Rubikis, Aapo Häkkinen, Arnold Östman, Christoph Altstaedt, Tomas Djupsjöbacka and Klaus Mäkelä.

 Erica is also an active performer of oratorio, chamber music and lied.
 She has performed the alto part in Rossini’s Petite Messe Solennelle, Bach’s Christmas Oratorio and St Matthew’s Passion, Händel’s Dixit Dominus and Resphigi’s Lauda per la Natività del Signore, among others.
 Erica’s chamber music repertoire ranges from baroque to new music.
 The art song genre in particular lies close to Erica’s heart.
 Since fall 2015 she has regularly collaborated with Australian pianist Aura Go, with whom she finds the exploration of new art song repertoire richly rewarding and inspiring.